📺Monitor

 Last status: Current status with the ‘Configure’ option

-Use the search box and dropdown filters, Entity (App/Playground) and Status (All, Success, Failed), to quickly locate specific events.
+Use the search box and dropdown filters, Entity (App/Agent/Playground) and Status (All, Success, Failed), to quickly locate specific events.
 Click ‘Configure’ in the last status column to modify event settings.

 The monitor logs interface provides detailed performance tracking: